defectiveturrent/climbu/docs/index.md

 Wow!
 Do we just made...
 Declarators?
 Yes, we made it.
 It's too much complex for explainations here.
 Go to the doc and check it out!

-## Documentation?
-It's coming yet.
-Not finished.
-However, you can see the progress here: [Climbu documentation](http://climbu.readthedocs.org/en/latest/)

 ## The versions
 Climbu has named versions (since v1.3) where the first named version is "I'm a zygote".
 This is just for fun.
 You can find all versions in the ``versions`` file.